papagorgio23/AISports_Chatbot/data/nlu.md

 - I want to bet on some games tonight
 - Who's going to win the [basketball](Sport) game this weekend?
 - can i get some free picks?
+- I want to make some bets on the games this weekend

 ## intent:betting_history
 - What is your betting history?